There’s no place like home for healing.

 Not only is home and community neuro therapy medically necessary for patients who qualify for the program, but it offers a huge advantage in treatment.
 Addressing goals and barriers in real-life settings can increase motivation, lead to more durable outcomes and reduce the risk of injuries that could lead to rehospitalization.

 Over 30-plus years, we’ve served thousands of home and community rehab patients – and produced proven results that have been published in numerous peer-reviewed medical journals.

 When is home and community neuro therapy the right fit?

-Home and community neuro therapy is best suited for adult and pediatric patients who require more than one service.
-It is especially suited for patients who:
+Home and community neuro therapy is best suited for adult and pediatric patients who:

 - Are stable enough to go home

 - Are home-bound or have other complex medial requirements

 - May experience a clinical advantage, such as functional goals requiring a practice in a specific non-clinic setting